 A successful food experience with a child doesn’t have to mean that they gobble up a bowl of Brussels sprouts before leaving the table.
 For some families, it may mean that their toddler didn’t throw a fit when something green was set in front of them or that they were willing to take a tiny mouse-size bite.
 Those successes deserve a happy dance too.
 It’s important to remember where your child started and where they are now.
 Did they previously revolt against green beans, but now peacefully ignore them?
 That’s a win.
 Did they progress from ignoring them to playing with them on their fork?
 That’s a win.
 Did they finally take a few bites?
 That’s a win too.
 The more you expose your children to vegetables, the more likely they will eventually accept them.
 Maybe you’ll get lucky and it only takes a few tries, maybe your child fits within the 10-15 exposure rule, or maybe after a year or so, they finally progress from licking that bell pepper to taking small bites.
 It’s all about those little wins in parenthood, my friends.

-There are many ways that you can help encourage the initial acceptance of vegetables in your little ones.
+There are many ways that you can help encourage the initial acceptance of vegetables in your little ones – especially a picky eater.
 Here are just a few:

 - Continue to serve rejected vegetables, no matter how frustrating it may seem.
 Give them small portions so that it doesn’t seem overwhelming and let them approach the food on their terms.
 There is no need to bribe or beg.

 - Eat those tasty greens yourself.
 When children are younger, parents and caregivers have a greater influence on food choice than peers.
 This switches as children age, so take advantage of your role model position and show them how great vegetables can be.